Development

 This project uses Storybookopen in new window, a tool for developing UI components in isolation.
 It is automatically deployed hereopen in new window on every push to production.
 Every widget and every common component should provide a story in a __stories__ sub-folder.

-Run yarn start in the storybook module to start a local development instance of Storybook.
+Run npm run start in the storybook module to start a local development instance of Storybook.

 Server